nordcloud/GNUI/src/components/extendedPopover/Props.md

 > - `position`: `start | end | center` {optional} relative shift of popover placement compared to parent element, defaults to `start`
 > - `margin`: `{ top?: number, bottom?: number, left?: number, right?: number }` {optional} margin around popover, defaults to `5px` for all properties
 > - `clickOutsideToClose`: `boolean` {optional} should popover be closed when clicked outside, defaults to `true`
+> - `adjustPositionToViewportSize`: `boolean` {optional} should popover position be adjusted to viewport size if calculated position is outside of viewport dimensions, defaults to `false`